Emergency Medical Services (EMS)

 Qualified applicants are expected to meet all admission criteria as well as essential functions.
 Students requesting reasonable accommodations to meet these criteria must inform the Program Director in writing of the need for accommodations at the time of admission.
 The student is expected to contact the ADA counselor in the new ESC (Enrollment Services Center) to file the appropriate forms documenting the need for accommodations.

 Assist patient from bed to chair.
 Hoist patient up in bed.
 Move patient from stretcher to bed and back.
-Carry medications, pulse oximeter, stethoscope or other equipment to patient room.
-Push ventilator or other heavy equipment from respiratory care department to patient room.
+Carry medications, pulse oximeter, stethoscope or other equipment to various locations.
+Push ventilator or other heavy equipment ambulance to patient and vice versa.

 Move other equipment such as Pulse Oximeter, IPPB or IPV machine.
 Lift equipment from bed height to shelf height above chest level.

 |Make independent judgments in a physician’s absence.
 Determine treatment priorities.
 Make quick life-saving decisions.

 Sufficient to interact with individuals, families and groups from a variety of social, emotional, cultural, and intellectual backgrounds

 |Life and death situations.
 Family stress of patient’s illness.
 Peer stress from critical incident.
 Cultural diversity in reactions to illness or injury.

 |Sufficient for interaction with others in verbal and written form